tandasat/PgResarch/DisPG/NOTE.md

 1. Waiting some time in either KeDelayExecutionThread() or KeWaitForSingleObject() if they were called at state 4.
 1. Running remaining PASSIVE\_LEVEL operations such as executing the second validation routine (FsRtlMdlReadCompleteDevEx()) and schduling a next PatchGuard context into one of timer mechanisms (go to state 1)

-The basic idea is that, _catch all PatchGuard contexts before they run the second validation._ The targeted functions listed above were selected for this porpose.
+The basic idea is _catch all PatchGuard contexts before they run the second validation._ The targeted functions listed above were selected for this porpose.

 First, patching KiCommitThreadWait() and KiAttemptFastRemovePriQueue() allows you to see what work items are being dequeued and filter them if they are PatchGuard related items.
 It is important to prevent a PatchGuard context from switching from state 3 to state 4-6 by this filtering because state 6 detects any patch you made and calls SdbpCheckDll() to stop the system.
 It is, however, still safe to make patches if a PatchGuard context is in either state 1, 2 or 3 unless you modify certain functions and data structures validated by Pg\_SelfValidation() at state 2 (hereinafter referred to as protected functions).
-It includes ExQueueWorkItem() and ExpWorkerThread(); that is why we cannot patch these functions to filter PatchGuard related work items more directly.
+These functions include ExQueueWorkItem() and ExpWorkerThread(); so we cannot patch these functions to find PatchGuard related work items more directly.

-Second, by patching the end of KeDelayExecutionThread() and KeWaitForSingleObject(), you can find threads about to move from state 5 to state 6 by checking their return addresses.
+Second, by modifying the end of KeDelayExecutionThread() and KeWaitForSingleObject(), you can detect threads about to move from state 5 to 6 by checking their return addresses (remember state 5 is executing PatchGuard related functions, so you can tell whether the return address is one of these functions).
 If you do not handle them properly, they will detect patches on KiCommitThreadWait() and KiAttemptFastRemovePriQueue() and cause system stop.

 In addition to that, Pg\_IndependentContextWorkItemRoutine() needs to be handled.
-This is an unnamed function located at HalPerformEndOfInterrupt() - 0x4c and called instead of ExQueueWorkItem() at state 2 to shift to state 3 only when PatchGuard scheduling method '3 - PsCreateSystemThread' (see [[2]](http://blog.ptsecurity.com/2014/09/microsoft-windows-81-kernel-patch.html)) is selected.
-In that case, since work items are not used, we additionally need to install the patch on Pg\_IndependentContextWorkItemRoutine() to catch PatchGuard related threads.
+This is an unnamed function located at HalPerformEndOfInterrupt() - 0x4c and called instead of ExQueueWorkItem() on state 2 to shift to state 3 only when PatchGuard scheduling method '3 - PsCreateSystemThread' (see [[2]](http://blog.ptsecurity.com/2014/09/microsoft-windows-81-kernel-patch.html)) was selected.
+In order to handle this case, we additionally need to install the patch on Pg\_IndependentContextWorkItemRoutine() to catch PatchGuard related threads since work items are not used.
 Interestingly, in spite of the fact that ExQueueWorkItem() is one of protected functions (validated on state 2) and Pg\_IndependentContextWorkItemRoutine() is a replacement of this function, it is not a protected function and can be modified without being checked by Pg_SelfValidation().

-By installing these patches, you should be able to eliminate all PatchGuard contexts before they running into the second validation routine without being detected by the fiest validation routine.
+By installing these patches, you should be able to eliminate all PatchGuard contexts before they run into the second validation routine without being detected by the fiest validation routine.

 #### Faults and Other Attack Vectors